How to defend against ACH fraud

 We also offer a Universal Payment Identification Code, which gives you masked account numbers for receivables to help prevent unauthorized charges to your account.

-It can be good to remind everyone in your organization that time spent reviewing ACH transactions upfront can reduce time spent rectifying problems later.
+It can be good to remind everyone within your organization that time spent reviewing ACH transactions upfront can reduce time spent rectifying problems later.

 How does ACH fraud happen?